Keto Pizza Chaffle

 Frequently Asked Questions

-Can I use a different type of cheese for the chaffle?
+Can I use a different cheese for the chaffle?

-I've tested this with several cheeses and they all work differently.
-Mozzarella gives you the classic pizza pull and flavor, so it's my default.
-A cheddar-mozzarella blend adds a sharper bite that I actually prefer sometimes.
-Pepper jack is great when I want heat.
+I've tested several and they all work differently.
+Mozzarella is my default because it gives you that classic pizza pull.
+My second favorite is a 50/50 blend of cheddar and mozzarella for a sharper bite that I actually prefer sometimes.
+Pepper jack is great when I want heat (my husband's favorite).
+Provolone works if you want something milder.
 The only ones I'd skip are hard cheeses like parmesan as the main cheese, because they don't melt enough to hold the batter together.
+I'd also avoid pre-shredded blends with anti-caking agents since they don't melt as smoothly.

 What are some keto-friendly toppings I can add?

 I rotate through toppings constantly.
 My usual lineup is pepperoni, olives, and banana peppers.
 When I want something heartier, I'll use cooked ground sausage or leftover grilled chicken.
 Bell peppers, mushrooms, and spinach all work.
-The trick I've learned is to pre-cook any toppings that release moisture (like mushrooms or fresh peppers) so your chaffle stays crispy.
+The trick I've learned is to pre-cook any toppings that release moisture (like mushrooms or fresh peppers) so the base stays crispy.
+For a completely different direction, try the topping combo from my keto chicken pesto pizza on a chaffle base.

 How do I prevent soggy chaffles when adding toppings?

-Can I make pizza chaffles ahead of time?
+Can I make these ahead of time or freeze them?

 I meal prep these almost every week.
 I make a double batch on Sunday, cool them completely on wire racks, then stack with parchment paper between each one.
 They keep in the fridge for up to 5 days.
-For reheating, I use my air fryer at 350°F for 3-4 minutes, which gets them just as crispy as when they first came off the waffle iron.
-A toaster works too.
+For longer storage, I freeze them for up to 3 months.
+My method: lay them flat on a parchment-lined sheet pan and freeze for about an hour, then transfer to a freezer bag.
+That flash freeze step keeps them from sticking together.
+For reheating, I use my air fryer at 350°F, 3-4 minutes from the fridge or 5-6 minutes from frozen.
+No thawing needed.
+A toaster works too, but the air fryer gets them crispiest.

 Do I need almond flour or coconut flour for this recipe?